robinschuere/react-startup/README.md

 };
 ```

-And, done.

 ```
 npm run build
 ```

 ## Step 5: Add react

-Why all the hassle to create a whole setup for React if we do not use React?

 ```
 npm i -S react react-dom prop-types
 ```

-We will also create some more project values, so that we have a general understanding of were the files are going to be.
+We will also create a small folder structure, so that we have a general understanding of were the files are going to be.

 For easy model understanding:
 - containers hold state